How Not to Market on the Web

 The researchers’ findings?
 “Advertisements that match both Web site content and are highly visible do worse at increasing purchase intent than ads that do only one or the other.”

 In particular, Goldfarb and Tucker investigated the effectiveness of two types of ads: those that complement the content of a Web page (such as an ad for a hotel chain that is displayed on a travel Web site) and those that are highly visible (including pop-ups and full-screen ads, video and audio ads, and ads that move across a Web page).
 The results show that, with respect to a consumer’s stated intent to purchase a product being marketed, complementary context-based ads are three times as effective as regular online ads, and high-visibility ads are two times as effective.
-Of course, people do not always do what they say they’ll do, but Goldfarb and Tucker were interested mainly in consumers’ relative intent to purchase and not necessarily their actual purchasing behavior.

 Comments (4)